 - Members may only receive one grant per grant cycle.

-- Members of the Research Committee and the Executive Committee are not eligible to be considered for these awards and may not write in support of a grant application.
+- Members of the Research and Education Committee and the Executive Committee are not eligible to be considered for these awards and may not write in support of a grant application.

 Proposed research should attempt to advance our understanding of vitreoretinal physiology or pathophysiology or pursue avenues for potential therapies or therapeutic innovation.
 Priority will be given to innovative projects which hold the greatest promise for advancing the field.